-Column Description Internal ID Internal ID of the alarm or event.
+Column Description Internal ID 1 Internal ID of the alarm or event.
 The internal ID is a unique ID that Prime Performance Manager assigns for its own internal use.
 This ID can also be used when the Cisco Technical Assistance Center must debug problems.
 Ack Indicates whether the alarm or event is acknowledged.
-Name The alarm or event name.
-Alarm Nature The alarm nature, which is determined when the alarm is created.
-Valid values: • ADAC-Automatically detected and automatically cleared • ADMC-Automatically detected and manually cleared • Undefined-Undefined Alarm Type The alarm type.
-Alarm types include: Communications Processing Error • Environmental • QOS • Equipment Undefined Probable Cause The alarm or event probable cause.
-Element Name The network element name associated with the event.
-Category The event category.
-Categories include: • Network-Events pertaining to managed elements. • System-Events pertaining to Prime Performance Manager. • TCA-Threshold crossing alarm.
+Device Name of the device associated with the alarm or event.
+If no device is associated, None is displayed.
+Device type 1 The device type.
+Condition The alarm or event condition.
+TCA Name 1 For threshold crossing alerts (TCA), the TCA name.
+The name is assigned by the user who created the threshold.
+TCA Metric For TCAs, the TCA metric, for example, if the threshold is a percentage, the percent at which the threshold was crossed.
+Alarm Nature 1 The alarm nature, which is determined when the alarm is created.
+Valid values: ADAC-Automatically detected and automatically cleared ADMC-Automatically detected and manually cleared Undefined-Undefined Alarm Type 1 The alarm type.
+Alarm types include: Communications Processing Error Environmental • QOS Equipment Undefined Probable Cause 1 The alarm or event probable cause.
+Element Name 1 The network element name associated with the event.
+Category 1 The event category.
+Categories include: Network-Events pertaining to managed elements. • System-Events pertaining to Prime Performance Manager.
+TCA-Threshold crossing alarm.
 Severity The alarm or event severity.
 Severities include: Critical, Major, Minor, Warning, Normal, Indeterminate, Informational Note You cannot change the severity of an event.
-Original Severity The original severity of the event.
+Original Severity 1 The original severity of the event.
 Count The number of events in the event sequence for an alarm.
-Note Indicates whether a note is associated with the event.
-Create Time (gateway time zone) The time when this event was received in the gateway time zone.
-This column is displayed by default in the Event History window and the Events tab.
-Create Time (Device Time Zone) The time when the event was created in the device time zone.
-Change Time (gateway time zone) The time when this event was last updated in the gateway time zone.
-Change Time (Device Time Zone) The time when the event was last updated in the device time zone.
+Note 1 Indicates whether a note is associated with the event.
+Create Time (gateway time zone) 2 The time when this event was received in the gateway time zone.
+This column is displayed by default in the Events window and the Events tab.